Laundry Room Capacity at Florida A&M University

 The Capacity Gap

-The situation at Towers South is not unique.
+Adding machines to an existing building requires available floor space, plumbing capacity, and ongoing maintenance budgets.
+Retrofitting laundry facilities after construction is a significant capital investment with no guarantee of keeping pace with demand.
+The mismatch is not unique to Towers South.
 Many residence halls across the country were designed with machine-to-student ratios that do not reflect actual usage patterns, particularly in buildings with high occupancy density.

 Why It Matters